Phantom limb: Neural mechanisms

 Pain, temperature, touch, and pressure information are carried to the central nervous system via the anterolateral system (spinothalamic tracts, spinoreticular tract, spinomesencefalic tract), with pain and temperature information transferred via lateral spinothalamic tracts to the primary sensory cortex, located in the postcentral gyrus in the parietal lobe, where sensory information is represented somatotropically, forming the sensory homunculus.
+Somatotopic representation seems to be a factor in the experience of phantom limb, with larger regions in the sensory homunculus typically experiencing more phantom sensations or pain.
+These areas include the hands, feet, fingers and toes.

 In phantom limb syndrome, there is sensory input indicating pain from a part of the body that is no longer existent.
 This phenomenon is still not fully understood, but it is hypothesized that it is caused by activation of the somatosensory cortex.
+One theory is it may be related to central sensitization, which is a common experience among amputees.
+Central sensitization is when there are changes in the responsiveness of the neurons in the dorsal horn of the spinal cord, which deals with processing somatosensory information, due to increased activity from the peripheral nociceptors.
+Peripheral nociceptors are sensory neurons that alert us to potentially damaging stimuli.